Skip to main content

 Semester 1 Semester 2

-Electrical and Electronic Fundamentals (M) Development on GNU/Linux (M)
+Electrical and Electronic Fundamentals (M) Technical Communications (M)

 Electronic Engineering Practice 1 (M) Electrical and Electronic Circuits (M)